Tom-game-project/wasi2-sample/playground-jco/README.md

 make push
 ```

+## Project Structure

+- `js`: This file contains the implementation of the JavaScript wrapper that bridges the GAS API with the Rust world.
+- `src`: Rust implementation example
+- `wit`: Google Apps Script API definitions
+- `main.ts`: GAS project entry point

 ## Using the Google Apps Script API via WIT

 API definitions for the Google Apps Script API are located in the `wit` directory.
 If you can't find the API you need, you can add your own .wit file definitions to this directory.